berrnd/Traything/README.md

 ## How to build

 You will need Visual Studio 2022.
-All dependencies are included, available via NuGet or will be downloaded at compile time.
+All dependencies are included or available via NuGet.

 ## License